nicr9/slides/openshift-authz/slides.md

 * `oc login -u system:admin`
 * `oc adm policy add-role-to-user edit nic`
 * N.B.
 This doesn't overwrite the `view` role that `nic` already had

-Quick jump back to the webconsole to scale the app
+* Quick jump back to the webconsole to scale the app

-## SecurityContextConstraints

-Worst title for a slide ever

-TODO: finish this!
+### Security Context Constraints (SCC)

+An SCC controls permissions for processes running inside of Pods

+Here's a list of restrictions an SCC can enforce:

+* Mount volumes on the host
+* Access host network
+* Expose host ports
+* Run container with `--privileged`
+* File capabilities
+* Run as User
+* SELinux Contexts

+Note:
+* TODO: Not sure about difference between host network and host ports - Presumably inbound and outbound?
+* TODO: Need examples of why `--privileged` is useful
+* Capabilities refers to file capabilities: see `man 7 capabilities`

+Common usecases for SCCs include:

+* To allow processes to run as root (or some other PID)
+* To expose Services directly on the host (Routers)
+* TODO: Look for some other examples